THE GHOST OF FRANKENSTEIN (1942) 6th August 1977 22.50-23.55

 It’s hard to argue too vigorously with the received wisdom that The Ghost of Frankenstein marks the beginning of the series’ downturn in quality.
 It’s an enjoyable, fast-paced and efficient little film, but it is a little film, both in the quite literal sense of its B movie-suitable 68 minute running time, making it the shortest film in the Frankenstein series, and in the evident lack of both the financial and the creative resources which had characterised the previous three films.

 It’s not only shorter than the other films; it’s flatter.
-The set design, despite the presence of the brilliant middle European village which Universal was to use and re-use through its second wave 40s monster rallies, is neutral and anonymous when set against the lavish production designs of the earlier Frankenstein movies.
+The set design, despite the presence of the brilliant middle European village which Universal was to use and re-use through its second wave 40s monster rallies, is neutral and anonymous when measured against the lavish production designs of the earlier Frankenstein movies.
 The lighting and cinematography are also somewhat bland, and to demonstrate that this is not merely a case of judging a cheaper B-movie by the standards of its more expensive A-feature predecessors, compare Ghost of Frankenstein with its equally cheap and cheerful but richly atmospheric near-contemporaries, The Wolf Man and Frankenstein Meets the Wolf Man.
 The problems with Ghost of Frankenstein are due at least as much to a lack of imagination as a lack of cash, and they are thrown into even sharper relief by the inclusion of a flashback scene of footage from the original 1931 Frankenstein.
 It’s a bad sign for a film when its most impressive sequence is actually taken from another film made eleven years earlier.

 The rather more uninspired, formulaic approach extends to the narrative itself, which begins with a group of disgruntled torch-bearing villagers storming a castle and ends with a different group of disgruntled torch-bearing villagers storming a different castle.

 It also infects some of the performances.
 No-one is dialling it in exactly, but with the exception of Lugosi no-one seems able to bring more to the script than it deserves.
-Cedric Hardwicke is perfectly effective and assured as Ludwig, Henry Frankenstein’s other son, but his stolid respectability feels more than a little flat when measured against the manic, hysterical qualities both Colin Clive and Basil Rathbone had previously brought to the surgical table.
+Cedric Hardwicke is perfectly effective and assured as Ludwig, Henry Frankenstein’s other son, but his stolid respectability feels more than a little underwheming when judged against the manic, hysterical qualities both Colin Clive and Basil Rathbone had previously brought to the surgical table.